 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.
 Those who belong to Christ Jesus have crucified the sinful nature with its passions and desires.
 Since we live by the Spirit, let us keep in step with the Spirit.
 Let us not become conceited, provoking and envying each other.

 Then as you go through each word slowly (out loud and/or on a screen) you encourage people to reflect on the word, what it means to them, what it means to the world – and then pray around that word)

 So, the first active word is ‘love’.
 What does it mean to love, love your neighbour, love God, love yourself?
 Where do we need to pray for God’s love in our lives and our world.. and so on.

 Sit in silence and ask God to bring things into people’s minds and hearts to pray for.
 This may need ‘practice’ to make it happen.
 What does this mean?
 Well – try it a few times, introduce it slowly, explain what it means.

 Very often we pray to God but don’t allow God space to reply to us.
 Why not spend time with God where you don’t go away until you feel God has spoken fully to you.
 It may take a while but maybe, just maybe it’s worth the time!

 Dim the lights and have a bunch of night lights (small candles) safely placed at the front or sides of a room.
 Play some music in the background loud enough so people don’t feel uncomfortable.
 Then encourage the young people to come forward as and when they want to pray for something.
 For each prayer they light a candle.

 Pray for what you see

-Why not put together a video with items from world, national, local news and put some reflective music over the top (video edit it or use a CD!).
+Why not put together a video with items from world, national, local news and put some reflective music over the top.
 Then get the young people to pray for what they see

 Praying using the eyes, ears and mouth